pycroscopy/scalable_analytics/jupyter_on_condo/README.md

 **Note:**

-  Currently, the JupyterLab server will not require a password.
-However, it is recommended to configure a password for security.
+  Currently, the setup above does not encrypt communications between the Condo and JupyterLab.